 The range for U-values generally varies from 0.2 to 1.3 in IP system where the lower value is considered superior as it indicates the limited loss of heat from the space.
 The R-Value indicates the resistance to the heat transfer and can be simply calculated by taking the reciprocal of U-value.

 In the hot/warm climate (ASHRAE climate zones 1,2,3 and 4), the Solar Heat Gain Coefficient (SHGC) has precedence over U-value as the heat coming in is considerably higher than the heat transferred out of the space.
 On the other hand, the cold climates (ASHRAE climate zones 5,6,7 and 8) benefit from having a lower U-Value for windows as it is really important to retain the heat inside the maintained space from flowing outside.

 2. Visible Light Transmittance (VT):

 The visible transmittance is the percentage of the visible solar light that passes through the glazing is called Visible Transmittance (VT).
-Therefore, an opening without glazing in building envelope would have 100% VT.
-Also, opaque wall has 0% VT since light cannot pass through it.
+Therefore, an opening without glazing in the building envelope would have 100% VT.
+Also, the opaque wall has 0% VT since light cannot pass through it.
 The common values for Visible Transmittance may vary from 35-80 % for tinted and coated windows.
 Un-tinted windows may have the Visible Transmittance as high as 90%.